 The United States has the highest incarceration rate in the world.
 In 2015, approximately 2.2 million people were in adult correctional jails and prisons around the United States.
-Many thousands of people, particularly people of color, are cycled in and out of state jails or prisons for minor offenses.
+Many thousands of people, particularly people of color, are cycled in and out of state jails or prisons every day.
 Extreme sentencing laws and practices are keeping people in prisons for far longer than ever before.
 The result is that more people are spending more of their lives in prison than at any point in U.S. history.

 How did we get here?
 Decades of “tough on crime” policies have left this country with criminal justice systems riddled with mandatory minimum sentences, “three strikes”-style enhancements, and restrictions on release that keep people in prison for decades, if not the rest of their lives.